Santo (song): Music video

 The music video was released alongside the song on January 20, 2022.
 It was directed by Venezuelan director Nuno Gomes and shot in Las Vegas, Nevada.

 It is the third installment of the album's visual story-line, a follow-up to the "Somos Nada" video, where Aguilera's lover and business partner was killed after betraying her.
 Now she finds herself in a magical forest of an underworld where she faces the ghost of her ex-partner seemingly haunting her.
 Aguilera asks her savior to "come save" her.
 As they dance, they exchange alluring glances and explore their mystical surroundings.
 The performers dance together in the sorcerous land with magical creatures, where they look tempted by their surroundings and each other.
 Later Aguilera — dressed in an all-red ensemble donning a flower lip ring — is seen with fairies and forest army all around her.Rolling Stones Tomás Mier opined that Aguilera and Ozuna "channel Adam and Eve's wild side" in the music video, and thought that its scenery resembles "dark Garden of Eden".

-An alternate music video for "Santo" was released on June 15, 2022.
+Albert Nowicki of Prime News observed that the video looks "like a cross between Missy Elliott's 'Get Ur Freak On' and Backstreet Boys' 'Everybody'".
+An alternate music video for "Santo" — featuring Aguilera and Ozuna in a purple-tinted forest — was released on June 15, 2022.